 Industrial plants, factories, farms, dockyards and shipping, offices and shops might also require your services from time to time.
 Consider approaching your local authority - these are major users of construction services and may be prepared to include your business on a list of 'approved contractors'.

-Once you have identified who your potential customers are, you can direct your advertising efforts at them.
+Once you have identified your potential customers, you can direct your advertising efforts at them.

 Some householders might contact your business directly when they need scaffolding for a DIY project.
 Such projects might include exterior painting and general maintenance.
-You could consider keeping suitable DIY equipment in stock, for example lightweight portable scaffold towers.
+You might hire out lightweight portable scaffold towers for smaller domestic jobs.

 Pay attention to the type of housing in your area.
 For example, is housing one, two or multi-storey?
 Is accommodation mainly owner-occupied or mainly rented?
 Is some owned by the local authority or by a housing association?